Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 )
 ```

 But even after this, I was still receiving the same error.
-After consulting `meson`'s
+After consulting Meson's
 [excellent documentation](https://mesonbuild.com/) and looking at some related issues, it turns out that `pip` takes
 care to set the `RPATH` for each extension module,[^11] which tells the dynamic linker where to look for shared libraries.

-To get things to work with `dev.py`, I needed to explicitly set the `RPATH` in `meson` by adding
+To get things to work with `dev.py`, I needed to explicitly set the `RPATH` in Meson by adding
 `install_rpath: '$ORIGIN'` to each extension module. `'$ORIGIN'` means to search in the same folder as the extension
 module.